AdobeDocs/campaign-standard.en/help/administration/using/organizational-units.md

 >
 >By default, the **[!UICONTROL All (all)]** organizational unit is assigned to the **[!UICONTROL Administrators]** security group.
 It is read-only and cannot be modified.

 A user has read-only access to all of the objects in the parent units.
-He has read and write access to all objects of his unit and child units.
+Such user has read and write access to all objects of his unit and child units.
 A user does not have access to objects in parallel branches.

 By default, only the **[!UICONTROL All]** units are available.